 Set the tone early.
 Yes, I put a lot of work into this novel.
 Yes, I care about what my cover says.
 For me, the cover was the first thing that set the mood for my whole novel.
 And I wanted to portray that accurately.

 You don’t need a big budget for self-publishing, but if you’re going to spend some money, this is where I would spend it.
 There are a ton of companies out there that specialize in cover design for indie publishers.
 You want to do your research and find one that does what you’re looking for.

 2. Online Communities Are Your Friend

 If you’re reading this on IngramSpark’s website, chances are you already know this.
 But I cannot stress enough how impactful and helpful online communities were for me during my launch.
 If you don’t know something (and you won’t know everything), there was probably someone before you with the exact same problem, whether it be on IngramSpark, Reddit, or a personal blog.
-Find that person, ask them for help, follow their advice if you can.
+Find that person, ask them for help, and follow their advice if you can.
 And don’t forget to say thank you.

 3. You Don’t Need to Spend a Lot of Money to Get the Word Out